 For cars, your mileage records will generally suffice.
 For computers, cameras, audio/video equipment etc., you should keep a log noting the date, length of time, and purpose for each use of the item.
 Personal or family use can simply be designated "personal" but business use should show enough detail to enable you to prove the relationship to your work, if necessary in an audit.

 Automobiles and other vehicles are subject to strict depreciation and expenses rules and limitations.
 Unlike other assets, there are limits on the amount of annual depreciation (regular or bonus) that can be claimed for passenger cars.

-While the expensing limit for general business property is $500,000 for 2012 and 2013 and the bonus depreciation percentage 50 percent for 2013 and 2013, the maximum first-year deduction for your business car is much lower.
+While the expensing limit for general business property is $500,000 for 2013 and the bonus depreciation percentage 50 percent for 2013, the maximum first-year deduction for your business car is much lower.

 Ongoing depreciation deductions are severely limited.
 The maximum amounts that may be deducted under the combination of the MACRS depreciation method, under the Section 179 expensing election, and under the bonus depreciation rules for the first year, are known as the "luxury car limitations" (although in reality they apply to cars valued at a moderate cost).
 They are provided by the IRS in the form of a chart:

 |Year(s) Placed in Service ||Year 1 ||Year 2 ||Year 3 ||Year 4 |